brunocfalcao/larapush/README.md

 ## About Larapush

-Larapush is a Laravel library that will allow you to push your codebase using a single artisan command (artisan push), in a secure and transacional way.
+Larapush is a Laravel library that will allow you to push your codebase to your Laravel app web server using a single artisan command: <b>artisan push</b>, in a <u>secure</u> way.

 ### Features